 State Racism: The Hidden Agenda

 The history behind the introduction of the Equality Act 2010 has largely been hidden from black and minority ethnic communities.
 The act, as Holdaway and Murji suggests was justified as a common sense approach to equality.
 What black and minority ethnic communities may not know is that leading black and minority ethnic community activists warned that this very act would dilute race equality, some went as far as to say that it was a conspiracy and deliberate by the Labour government.

-Former head of the Commission for Racial Equality, Lord Ouseley, told the Socialist Worker (Where you can’t say ‘Stephen Lawrence’:7 June 2003) that a government race relations conference a minister told him that most MPs did not meet black people outside of parliament.
+Former head of the Commission for Racial Equality, Lord Ouseley, told the Socialist Worker (Where you can’t say ‘Stephen Lawrence’: 7 June 2003) that a government race relations minister told him that most MPs did not meet black people outside of parliament.
 He also said that top government ministers such as David Blunkett and Jack Straw were deliberately playing down race equality and pushing the name of Stephen Lawrence down the list of government priorities.

 Ouseley also said that a top police officer admitted to him that the name of Stephen Lawrence was never mentioned at meetings between the police and government ministers.
 In other words the public display of concern by the Labour government at the time was a charade.

 Sir Bill Morris, the former leader of the Transport and General Workers Union supported Ouseley’s assertions, stating in a epolitix interview that there was a “…silent conspiracy to jettison the report of Lord Macpherson, who identified institutionalised racism as a factor which inhibits the growth and progress and development of black people taking their rightful place as managers and leaders.”